RicardoTerraform/CKA/02-Scheduling/Node Affinity/demo.md

 - I created another node 'worker2' to be more effective in this demo

 ![Alt Text](/00-images/Scheduling/affinity6.PNG)
-- Any node was Taint, so the pods can be placed in any node available
+- Any node was Tainted, so the pods can be placed in any node available

 5º Set Node Affinity to the red deployment to place the pods on worker1 only